RyotaRaven/NightandDay/README.md

 -picking up of the item seems kinda primative

+-Dropping a picked up item into the pit means you lost it forever...need to figure out a way to respawn cubes that fell.

 Goals/Ideas
 -----------
 -camera more zoomed in on the player and follow him around, a little more than side scrolling also up and down- kind of a hacky solution right now